The full list of things you must see and do in Budapest

 the ARC exhibition is an annual exhibition of posters, advertisements and other visual material created by Hungarians.
 You can find here things which probably you would rather expect to go viral on Facebook.
 If you have the chance to go there and you are interested in art and advertisement this is your place to go.

 - Museum of Agriculture

 OK it does not sound that exciting to be honest but the museum of agriculture in Budapest is a really interesting spot to visit and also in a very cool location, the City Park.
-Well you can see Hungarian history here how agriculture has been done hundreds of years ago and maybe still is practised in the country side.
+Well you can see Hungarian history here how agriculture has been done hundreds of years ago and maybe still is practiced in the country side.

 - Hungarian National Museum

 Not much to say about the Hungarian National Museum, if you are interested in History of the country of Magyars you should have a sneak inside.